libraries-fi/kirkanta-api/doc/documentation.md

-transitInfo         | Fields related to public transportation and parking. buildingInfo        | Information related to the building the library uses. customData          | Key-value pairs that provide additional data for e.g. integration to other systems.
+transitInfo         | Fields related to public transportation and parking. buildingInfo        | Information related to the building the library uses. customData          | Key-value pairs that provide additional data for e.g. integration to other systems. librarySystem       | Information related to the library system in use.

 - Amount of returned service times can be controlled with parameters `period.start` and `period.end`.
 - Note that the maximum number of schedules per request is limited internally to 5 000 rows.